Sh4rpL1nQ/WpfChess/README.md

 # WPF Chess

-This is a chess game based on .NET Core 3 and the WPF framework.
+This is a chess game based on .NET Core 3 and the WPF framework.<br/>
-No other frameworks, repositories or nuget packages were used.
+No other frameworks, repositories or nuget packages were used.</br>
+You can generate custom piece formations and can change all important settings (e.g. time) outside of the application code (XML).

 ## Getting Started